vadimv/server-components/README.md

 - stateful components
 - stateless views

-Every stateful component has its own changeable state, represented by a snapshot of an immutable class or record.

 Use components DSL  ``component()`` and ``webComponent()`` overloaded functions to create a stateful component.

 ```java